JapArt/axotly/README.md

 ## Name & Inspiration

 **Axotly** is inspired by the *axolotl*, a unique animal known for its ability to regenerate and adapt.

-Like the axolotl, Axotly aims to:

-- Be resilient
-- Stay simple
-- Adapt as your API evolves
+I used to have one.

 ---